-Accessory dwelling units (ADUs) - also referred to as accessory apartments, second units, or granny flats - are additional living quarters on single-family lots that are independent of the primary dwelling unit.
-In FY 2020, staff will conduct analysis on the feasibility of modifying the zoning ordinance to permit ADUs in certain areas as an option to increase the stock of affordable and accessible housing in the City.
+In FY 2020, staff will conduct analysis on the feasibility of modifying the zoning ordinance to permit accessory dwelling units in certain areas as an option to increase the stock of affordable and accessible housing in the City.
 Based on its study, a report outlining the benefits and liabilities of a zoning text amendment to allow ADUs will be vetted with the Housing Contribution Review Work Group, so that staff can make recommendations regarding next steps, including whether a public engagement process should be undertaken.
 A review of the feasibility and economics of micro units could also be part of this study.